mahinarafat/CMPUT429-A2/assignment_2_questions.md

 	562,027/100,000,001 = 0.562%
 2. **(2 points)** Does this vary between branch predictors?
 (Ignore extremely small differences due to simulation artifacts.

-	No — the percentage of branches committed does not really vary between branch predictors.
+	No, the percentage of branches committed does not vary between branch predictors.

 # Section 2 (13 points) (branch predictor)